 Who are these men?

-These two cabinet card photographs are part of a larger collection of “mystery pictures” that belonged to my great-great grandmother, Catherine (O’Grady) Perrotin.
+This cabinet card photograph is part of a larger collection of “mystery pictures” that belonged to my great-great grandmother, Catherine (O’Grady) Perrotin.

-From the dates on the back, it appears she received the photographs while living in Orizaba, Veracruz, Mexico, perhaps as she was preparing to move to England in 1895 to join her daughter, and son-in-law, Maria Dolores and Timothy Bennett.
+From the date on the back, it appears she received the photograph while living in Orizaba, Veracruz, Mexico, perhaps as she was preparing to move to England in 1895 to join her daughter, and son-in-law, Maria Dolores and Timothy Bennett.
 At that time, she would have been about 53 years old.
-Of course, it is also possible that the pictures were sent to her after she arrived in England.
-Both pictures were taken in Orizaba, at the Lucio Díaz studio.
+Of course, it is also possible that the picture was sent to her after she arrived in England.
+It was taken in Orizaba, at the Lucio Díaz studio.

-In the first picture, the two gentlemen appear to be dressed in conductors’ uniforms, wearing ties, pocket watches, and pinstripe suits.
+The two gentlemen pictured above appear to be dressed in conductors’ uniforms, wearing ties, pocket watches, and pinstripe suits.
 The bowler hats they are wearing would suggest that these are not their official portraits, as they would be wearing conductor’s caps instead.
 There is no identification or dedication on the back of the card, except for the name of the photography studio.

 If anyone reading this has any thoughts on the identity of these men or suggestions for where to look next, I’d love to hear them.